 In delivering underlying securities to us, transferors make representations and warranties about the underlying securities.
-If these representations and warranties were not true when made, we may purchase the affected underlying securities from the related trust at any time.
-The affected securities could include some or all of the underlying securities in the related trust.
+If these representations and warranties were not true when made, we may purchase the affected underlying securities from the trust at any time.
+The affected securities could include some or all of the underlying securities in the trust.

-When an underlying security is purchased from the related trust, its principal balance is passed through to certificateholders on the distribution date in the month of purchase.
+When an underlying security is purchased from the trust, its principal balance is generally passed through to certificateholders on the distribution date in the month following the month of purchase.
 Thus, the purchase of an underlying security due to a breach of a representation and warranty may accelerate the rate of principal payments on the Mega certificates.
-See "THE TRUST DOCU-MENTS-Purchase of Underlying Securities from Pools."
+See "THE TRUST DOCUMENTS-Purchase of Underlying Securities from the Pool."